 Though not specifically addressed within the realm of a Rhode Island divorce proceeding, a particular issue has raised its head several times in my practice over the years in the form more of a particular factual set of circumstances rather than as a direct legal issue itself.

-A recent call presented this scenario from a Rhode Island lawyer and colleague who was endeavoring to assist clients with a predictament.
+A recent call presented this scenario from a Rhode Island lawyer and colleague who was endeavoring to assist clients with a predicament.
 It went something like this.

 Two parents who have not yet become a divorce statistic have moved across the country.
 Their minor child has remained with a friend (unrelated by blood or marriage to either parent) here in Rhode Island to provide consistency with the child remaining in his current school system, etc. The parents would like to have the child remain with the friend through the remainder of his or her schooling.
 The friend is presumably agreeable to this as long as the parents continue to provide the financial support necessary for the child and that the friend is not held responsible for any liability of the child.
 The friend also needs the authority to be able to act in the best interests of the child and take legal action as necessary to enroll the child in programs, receive confidential health care information regarding the child, etc...

-The tremendous number of Rhode Island family law questions that this factual situation presents is remarkable and therefore, I will end this particular blog post with the questions it raises rather than simply providing the answer I believe is appropriate under the circumstances.
+The number of Rhode Island family law questions that this factual situation presents is perhaps endless.
+Therefore, I will end this particular blog post with the questions it raises rather than simply providing the answer I believe is appropriate under the circumstances.

 This may or may not be a semi-useless exercise but it is one that I wanted to try.
 True, this is a Rhode Island Divorce Tips blog and that it is my intention to give at least some general guidance regarding the issues presented as opposed to any specific legal advice.
-Yet the one common thread that I have found in writing this Rhode Island family law blog is that when people contact me about these issues they rarely appreciate the nature and depth of the issues or the true value that are getting by some insight from a legal professional who is trying to assist in the understanding of these issues.
+Yet the one common thread that I have found in writing about Rhode Island family law is that when people contact me about these issues they rarely appreciate the nature and depth of the issues or the true value they are receiving getting by receiving insight from a legal professional who is trying to assist in the understanding of these issues.

 relating to divorce and family law.